lextudio/sharpsnmp_docs/library/getting-started/signature.rst

 This article describes how to verify that you are using official releases of C# SNMP Library.

-.. contents:: In this article:
-  :local:
-  :depth: 1

 Release 10.0.10 and Above
 -------------------------

-Both the NuGet packages and assemblies inside would be signed using Lex Li's personal code sign certificate, so digitial signature is embedded.
+Both the NuGet packages and assemblies inside would be signed using Lex Li's personal code sign certificate, so digital signature is embedded.

 You can use ``signtool`` and NuGet CLI to verify the signature.
 For example,